iskanred/iu-ubia-course/lab-01/iu-ubia-lab-01-Iskander_Nafikov.md

 ## 2.
 > [!Task Description]
 > **2.** Use the **`dd`** utility to dump the Protective MBR and GPT into a file in your home directory.
 The dump should contain up to first partition entry (Inclusive).
 Note: upload the dump file to your moodle
-- For this task I computed how much bytes I need to dump for the start of the disk
+- For this task I computed how much bytes I need to dump for the start of the disk:
+	- LBA block size $= 512$ bytes, so
-	- MBR size $=512$ bytes
+		- Protective MBR size $=512$ bytes
 		- GPT header size = $512$ bytes
 	- Partition entry size $=128$ bytes
 - Therefore, to dump the Protective MBR and GPT up to first partition entry inclusively I need to dump first $512 + 512 + 128 = 1152$ bytes
 - In order for dump to have such a precision in bytes we need to set block size to the value that would divide $1152$ without a reminder.
 To make things simply I just used block size $=1$